Oral strips — thin-film, no-water doses for daily-use and travel ranges.

 No — high-mg actives typically need a different format.
 DAT confirms the wrong-format risk during brief review and offers a capsule or softgel alternative where useful.

-Is white-label available for strips?
+Is a private-label option available for strips?

 What is the order of magnitude for a first run?